 Let Him love you.
 It's so much simpler than we thought.
 It's time to be transformed by His love so that there is no fear in you.
 Be wrecked for everything but His presence.
 Be so utterly abandoned in His love.

 God in His glory will pour and pour His presence into people to the degree that entire nations will be transformed.
 He will pour His love out like a river, like an ocean.
-Let Him kiss you with the kisses of His mouth.

 It's time to lie down and let God be God.
 He is mighty, and nothing is impossible with Him.
 He wants to kiss His Church, and transform you with His love.